COVID-19 research

 Valneva VAL2001-201 - Phase 1 COVID-19 vaccine trial

-We have now completed recruitment to this phase 1, first in man
+We have now completed recruitment to the phase 1, first in man

 COVID-19 vaccine trial being sponsored and funded by Valneva.
 56